 In other words, the optimal value for a slack variable is exactly the hinge loss on the corresponding example!
 Thus, we can write the SVM objective as an unconstrained optimization problem:

-Multiplying this objective through by $\lambda/C$ , we obtain exactly the regularized objective from Eq (6.8) with hinge loss as the loss function and the 2-norm as the regularizer!
-TODO: justify in term of one dimensional projections!
+Multiplying this objective through by λ/C , we obtain exactly the regularized objective from Eq (7.8) with hinge loss as the loss function and the 2-norm as the regularizer!